-The buildings and gardens of Cadogan Place were laid out and developed by Henry Holland from 1777 onwards.
-This ‘north’ garden was created by Humphry Repton in 1806.
-Repton excavated soil to create hollows and hillocks and laid out gently winding paths to guide the visitor around the landscape.
+The buildings and gardens of Cadogan Place were laid out by Henry Holland from 1777 with the ‘north’ garden formed by Humphry Repton in 1806 with hollows, hillocks and gently winding paths.

-During WW2 the railings were removed to donate to the war effort.
-In 1939 part of the garden was requisitioned by the Air Ministry for a barrage balloon.
-In May 1942 it was wholly taken over by the War Office.
-The ground was used to dig in tanks, station anti-aircraft guns and as a camp for troops.
+WW2 saw railings removed to contribute the war effort with part of the garden requisitioned to host a barrage balloon in 1939.
+In May 1942 the entire garden was taken over by the War Office to station tanks, anti-aircraft guns and troops.